alda-lang/alda/player/doc/alda-osc-api.md

 in this way, which means the division type must be pulses per quarter note (PPQ).

-So that we can have our cake and eat it too, we keep track of the history of tempo changes during a score, and use this "tempo itinerary" to help us convert absolute offsets in milliseconds to PPQ offsets expressed in ticks, where the physical duration depends on the tempo.
+So that we can have our cake and eat it too, we keep a record of all the tempo changes in a score, and we use this "tempo itinerary" to help us convert absolute offsets in milliseconds to PPQ offsets expressed in ticks, where the physical duration depends on the tempo.